 Why don't they stand up?

-Democrats say a long-standing rift in the party over the Iraq war has grown increasingly raw in recent days, as stay the course elected leaders who voted for the war three years ago, confront rising impatience from activists and kooks and strategists who want to challenge President Bush aggressively to bring the troops home amid rising casualties and falling public support for the war.
+As stay-the-course elected leaders who voted for the war three years ago confront rising impatience from activists and kooks and strategists who want to challenge president Bush aggressively to bring the troops home.

-Senate Democrats, according to AIDS, convened a private meeting in late June to develop a cohesive stance on the war and debated every option only to break up with no consensus.
+Senate Democrats, according to Age, convened a private meeting in late june to develop a cohesive stance on the war and debated every option, only to break up with no consensus.

 They can't even come to an agreement on the policy amongst themselves in Washington, not to mention the kooks.

-So my point is, folks, that while the Republicans and Bush are being portrayed as taking a country down the wrong road, and the American people are fed up with it and wanting action.
+So my point is folks, that while the Republicans and Bush are being portrayed as taking a country down the wrong road and the American people are fed up with it and wanting action, the Democratic party is falling apart.

-We'll be back after the and I've been telling you this for I don't know how many years now, and there's nothing that's changed it.
+We'll be back after this, and i've been telling you this for I don't know how many years now, and there's nothing that's changed it.

-How long ago was it back in uh February, March, all these Democrat columnists and Democrats, yeah, maybe we were wrong about the Iraq war.
+All these Democrat columnists and Democrats yeah, maybe we were wrong about the Iraq war right after the elections in january, january 30th.

-These people couldn't stay tied down to a policy, even one of their own if their lives depended on it.
+All these, these people couldn't stay tied down to a policy, even one of their own, if their lives depended on it.

-This is from the uh Peter Baker story in the Washington Post.
+This is from the Peter Baker story in the Washington POST.

 The internal disarray, according to many Democrats, reflects more than a near-term tactical debate.